 Just like in English you’d write: “I am going to give”, but would say: “I’m goin’ to give” or even say: “I’m gonna give”, French people will glide over some words in a lighter or a stronger way.

-Street French glidings are not set in stone.
+Modern French pronunciation is not set in stone.
 However, everybody uses some kind of gliding, at some level .